pachyderm/pachyderm/doc/docs/master/concepts/pipeline-concepts/datum/glob-pattern.md

-Glob patterns also let you take only a particular directory or subset of directories as an input instead of the whole repo.
+Glob patterns also let you take only a particular directory or subset of directories, a specific branch... as an input instead of the whole repo.
 We will elaborate on this more in the following example.

-If you have more than one input repo in your pipeline, you can define a different glob pattern for each input repo.
-You can additionally combine the datums from each input repo by using the `cross`, `union`, `join`, or `group` operator to create the final datums that your code processes.
+If you have more than one input repo in your pipeline, or want to consider more than one branch in a repo, or any combination of the above, you can define a different glob pattern for each PFS input.
+You can additionally combine the resulting datums by using the `cross`, `union`, `join`, or `group` operator to create the final datums that your code processes.
 For more information, see [Cross and Union](./cross-union.md), [Join](./join.md), [Group](./group.md).